tedtoy/bordermaker/README.md

 *What would we be without borders?* -Carol Rumens

 My attempt at an efficient way to create SVG based borders around HTML elements.

+*And we should be making borders between html elements intead of countries.